vtex-apps/organizations-challenge/docs/README.md

 // ...
   "dependencies": {
     // ...
-    "vtex.challenge-block": "0.x"
+    "vtex.challenge-permission": "0.x"
   }
 ```

-Wrap the blocks you want to be visible only to logged in users with `challenge-block`.
+Wrap the blocks you want to be visible only to logged in users with `challenge-permission`.

 Example: